Expanding Soliton Models for K\"ahler-Ricci Flow Near Conical Singularities: Preliminaries

 \subsection{Asymptotically conical gradient K\"ahler--Ricci expanders}

 Let $(E,g_E,X)$ be an asymptotically conical gradient K\"ahler--Ricci expander with asymptotic cone $(\mathcal{C},g_{\mathcal{C}})$ as in Theorem \ref{theorem of conlonderuellesun}, and let $f$ be a soliton potential satisfying $\nabla^{g_E}f=X$.
-In this section, we recall some useful geometric properties of asymptotically conical gradient K\"ahler--Ricci expanders.
-The first results are the celebrated soliton identities (see \cite[Section 2 of Chapter 1]{ChowEtAl}). \begin{lemma}[Soliton identities] Here $n=\dim_\C M$, $\Delta_{\omega_E}$ is the K\"ahler Laplacian, $R_{\omega_E}=\frac{1}{2}R_{g_E}$ is the K\"ahler scalar curvature. \end{lemma} From now on, we normalise $f$ such that $|\partial f|_{g_E}^2+R_{\omega_E}+n=f$.
+In this section, we recall some useful geometric properties of asymptotically conical gradient K\"ahler--Ricci expanders, beginning with some fundamental identities for gradient Ricci solitons (see \cite[Section 2 of Chapter 1]{ChowEtAl}). \begin{lemma}[Soliton identities] Here $n=\dim_\C M$, $\Delta_{\omega_E}$ is the K\"ahler Laplacian, $R_{\omega_E}=\frac{1}{2}R_{g_E}$ is the K\"ahler scalar curvature. \end{lemma} From now on, we normalise $f$ such that $|\partial f|_{g_E}^2+R_{\omega_E}+n=f$.
 It turns out the normalised soliton potential is an eigenfunction of the drift Laplacian $\Delta_{\omega_E,X}:=\Delta_{\omega_E}+\frac{1}{2}X$. \begin{corollary} Let $f$ be the normalised soliton potential, then $f$ satisfies the following elliptic equation:

 \end{corollary} \begin{proof} Putting together $\nabla^{g_E}f=X$, $|\partial f|_{g_E}^2+R_{\omega_E}+n=f$ and $\Delta_{\omega_E} f=n+R_{\omega_E}$, we have that

 \end{proof} By Hopf’s maximum principle, we deduce that the normalised soliton potential is strictly bounded away from zero.
 Alternatively, this can be understood by examining the lower bound of the scalar curvature. \begin{lemma} There exists a constant $\varepsilon>0$ such that $R_{\omega_E}\ge-n+\varepsilon$ on $M$. \end{lemma} \begin{proof} See \cite[Corollary 2.5]{longteng1}. \end{proof} Since \(|\partial f|_{g_E}^2 + R_{\omega_E} + n = f\) by definition, it follows that $f \ge \varepsilon$, with $\varepsilon>0$ being the constant appearing in Lemma \ref{lower bound of scalar curvature}.